-One moment that really stands out is the day that a few kids glued a quarter to the sidewalk and waiting for me to unsuccessfully scrape it up and then taunt me with the refrain, “Don’t be so Steinish about it”.
+One moment that really stands out is the day that a few kids glued a quarter to the sidewalk and waited for me to unsuccessfully scrape it up and then taunt me with the refrain, “Don’t be so Steinish about it”.

 This started my complicated relationship with money.

 If I wanted it, I was Steinish and that was bad.